 The final exercise in this series is designed for a greater degree of loading.
 You can certainly load more with dumbbells or barbells, but I often like to take balance and stability out of the equation to focus on one variable.
 When completing this exercise, perform 3 sets of 10 repetitions and add additional resistance as needed.

 I hope you enjoyed these soleus strengthening recommendations.
-They have been very impactful for my clients to increase calf strength, improve running performance, and reduce the likelihood of plantar fasciitis, achilles tendinopathy, and other lower leg injuries.
-If you need help getting on a functional training or rehabilitation program to become a better runner, click here to learn more about the Healthy Running Program.
+They have been very impactful for my clients to increase calf strength, improve running performance, and reduce the likelihood of plantar fasciitis, achilles tendinopathy, and other common lower leg injuries.
+If your a running that wants to run faster, longer, or with less incidence of injury, click here to learn more about the Healthy Running Program.
+In-person and remote options available to best fit your needs.

 By: Garrett McLaughlin, MS, ATC, CSCS, ART